We are focusing on Virtual Field Day for Specials this Week!

-After reading Run, Turkey, Run by Diane Mayr, students engineered a hideout to keep the turkey safe from the farmer!
+After reading Run, Turkey, Run students created a hideout that would keep the turkey safe from the farmer!

 It's Not Just a Stick!
 Students used their creativity to turn a popsicle stick into something amazing!